Oripi/wix-covid-wishlist/README.md

 });
 ```
 you should see an error in the console, that's because we also need to change the Id of the button so we'll be able to find it and we also need to create a handler for the click.
-in the editor right click on the button and select `View properties`. in the window that pops up rename the Id to `AddToWishlistButton`.
+in the editor right click on the button and select `View properties`. in the window that pops up rename the Id to `AddToWishlistButton` by clicking on it and typing it in the input.
 ![alt wishlist popup](images/changeId.png)

 and let's also create a function that will handle the click event below the `$w.onReady(...)` call.